dstackai/dstack/docs/installation.md

-Use pip to install the `dstack` CLI:
+Use pip to install `dstack` locally:

 ```shell
 pip install dstack